juanvillegas/rfds-docs/source/includes/_errors.md

 404 | Not Found -- The specified resource could not be found.
 405 | Method Not Allowed
 410 | Gone
-422 | Bad Request -- Most possibly related to an invalid number of parameters provided.
+422 | The request was invalid.
+Most probably the number of parameters or the values of the parameters was invalid.
+The same request shouldn't be attempted again.
 500 | Internal Server Error -- Probably let the developers know of this.
 503 | Service Unavailable